 History, tourist information, and nearby accommodation

 Linlithgow was begun by James I in 1424 when an earlier residence on the same spot was destroyed by fire.
-The new palace was built for pleasure rather than defense, and served as a stopping place for the royal family while travelling between Stirling and Edinburgh.
+The new palace was built for pleasure rather than defence and served as a stopping place for the royal family while travelling between Stirling and Edinburgh.

 The site for the palace is a low rise above a small inland loch.
-The area was settled at least as early as Roman times, but it was not until the early 12th century that it came to attention of the Scottish crown, when David I built a royal residence here.
+The area was settled at least as early as Roman times, but it was not until the early 12th century that it came to the attention of the Scottish crown, when David I built a royal residence here.
 King David also helped establish a small town beside his new residence.

 Linlithgow was seized by Edward I's invading armies in 1296.
 Edward created a pele, or fortified defensive tower.
-Nothing of Edward's pele now remains, but the name Peel is still used to describe the park that surrounds the 15th century palace.
+Nothing of Edward's pele now remains, but the name Peel is still used to describe the park that surrounds the 15th-century palace.